-Protecting your assets during divorce or separation
+Protecting your assets during complex divorce or separation

 Assets in divorce are classified as either marital or non-marital.
 Marital assets are those assets accumulated from the date of your marriage until the date of filing a petition for dissolution of marriage with certain exceptions.
 Non-marital assets generally include those assets you had prior to marriage and any passive appreciation of those assets, along with gifts and inheritances received during the marriage.
 We help facilitate a fair asset division by identifying marital assets and obtaining valuations of businesses and appraisals of personal and real property.
 We push to achieve a quick resolution and are experienced in drafting and negotiating property and marital settlement agreements.

 Our knowledgeable matrimonial attorney assists wealthy business executives, celebrities, athletes and other clients in the Miami area who own valuable assets, such as:

 When dividing significant assets, it is critical to have a family law attorney with an in-depth understanding of potential tax implications.
 Property distribution must be done in a manner that does not create additional tax liabilities.
 We help clients legally avoid negative tax consequences when possible and work with forensic accountants.
 Some of the tax issues we discuss with clients include:

 - Tax gain — The transfer of property to a former spouse incident to divorce is not recognized as a gain or loss for tax purposes.
 A transfer of property is incident to divorce if the transfer occurs within one year after the date on which the marriage ceases, or is related to the divorce and is pursuant to a divorce or separation instrument and occurs not more than six years after the date on which the marriage ceases.